kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC3.1: Attempt to Borrow When Maximum Limit Reached
 **Scenario:** TS3
 **Preconditions/Test Data:**
-- User "jane_smith" is logged in
+- User "user2" is logged in
-- User "jane_smith" has already borrowed 5 books:
+- User "user2" has already borrowed 5 books:
   - "Book A", "Book B", "Book C", "Book D", "Book E"
 - Book "The Great Gatsby" is available

 **Test Steps:**
-1. Log in as user "jane_smith"
+1. Log in as user "user2"
 2. Search for "The Great Gatsby"
 3. Click "Borrow" button for "The Great Gatsby"